-Important: Service start
+🚺 Important: Service start

 When enabling a service on the command line, it is not started automatically.
 It is scheduled to be started with the next system start-up or runlevel/target change.
-To immediately start a service after having enabled it, explicitly run systemctl start MY_SERVICE or rc MY_SERVICE start.
+To immediately start a service after having enabled it, explicitly run systemctl start MY_SERVICE start.